RNtaate/tic-tac-toe/README.md

 ## Built With
 - Ruby

-## How to open the tic-tac-toe game?
+## How to open the tic-tac-toe game
 > This game can be played on two platforms:

 > A. [Your computer](#On-your-computer)